The move to carrying out lab assessments remotely has been sudden, with little time for transition.

 Tip 1: Decide which devices to use

-Have the appropriate technology set up for everyone who is normally involved in the assessment activity.
+Have the appropriate technology set up for everyone involved in the assessment activity.

 A desktop computer is good if you’re sitting down and sharing documents.
-However, if you need to move around and show a physical area or process being undertaken, you’ll need a mobile device.
+If you need to move around and show a physical area or process being undertaken, you’ll need a mobile device.

-Phones can be used in a pinch although most phone screens are a bit small so a tablet or laptop would be a better option.
+You can use phones in a pinch although most phone screens are a bit small so a tablet or laptop would be a better option.

 Have teams working in pairs – one to do the activity and talk and the other to hold the device.